sayyeda-16/sofe3770-project-group-12/README.md

 You can install all necessary dependencies at once using the following command: `pip install pandas numpy scikit-learn openpyxl tabulate`

-## 1.2 File Structure
+### 1.2 File Structure

-Place the following files in the same directory:
+The following files must be in the same directory:

 - `linear_regression_soh_prediction.py` (The Python script)
 - `PulseBat Dataset.xlsx` (The dataset file)
 - `README.md` (This document)

----

-## 1.3 Running the Code
+### 1.3 Running the Code

-Execute the Python script from your terminal or command prompt: `python linear_regression_soh_prediction.py`
+Execute the Python script from the terminal or command prompt: `python linear_regression_soh_prediction.py`

-## 1.4 Output
+### 1.4 Output

 The script will output the following sections, demonstrating the completion of the task:

-- Status messages confirming successful data loading.
+- Status messages confirming successful data loading
-- Evaluation metrics (\( R^2 \), MSE, MAE) for the Unsorted model.
+- Evaluation metrics (\( R^2 \), MSE, MAE) for the Unsorted model
-- Evaluation metrics (\( R^2 \), MSE, MAE) for the Sorted model.
+- Evaluation metrics (\( R^2 \), MSE, MAE) for the Sorted model
-- A comparison table of the preprocessing techniques.
+- A comparison table of the preprocessing techniques
-- A demonstration of the threshold-based classification.
+- A demonstration of the threshold-based classification

----

 ## 2. Technical Implementation Details

 ### 2.1 Dataset Handling and Preprocessing

 - **File Handling**: The code uses robust exception handling to read the `PulseBat Dataset.xlsx` file.
-It first attempts to use `pd.read_excel` (requiring `openpyxl`) and falls back to `pd.read_csv`, ensuring compatibility with the file format used in the project.
+It first attempts to use `pd.read_excel` (requiring `openpyxl`) and falls back to `pd.read_csv`, ensuring compatibility with the file format used in the project
 - **Data Cleaning**: Column headers are cleaned using `.str.strip()` to remove unseen whitespace, which prevents `KeyError` exceptions.
-Rows with missing data (`NaN`) in the SOH or cell voltage columns are removed.
+Rows with missing data (`NaN`) in the SOH or cell voltage columns are removed
 - **Aggregation (U1–U21 to Pack SOH)**: The Linear Regression model inherently performs the aggregation.
-It learns optimal coefficients for all 21 cell voltages (\( U1 \dots U21 \)) to combine them into a single, estimated Pack SOH value.
+It learns optimal coefficients for all 21 cell voltages (\( U1 \dots U21 \)) to combine them into a single, estimated Pack SOH value

----

 ### 2.2 Preprocessing Technique Comparison